citrix-openstack/blogentries/xenserver_image_to_volume.md

 # Create Volume from a XenServer Image

+A story of supporting XenServer Images in cinder - converting a vhd chain to a raw volume.

-In tempest test, there is a test case around creating a volume from an image.
+In tempest test suite, there are some test cases around creating a volume from an image.
+On the Cinder side this basically means to get the image, ask `qemu-img` to recogise its format, and to convert it as raw to a volume.

-This basically means to get the raw bytes from an image, and write them to the volume.
-With XenServer, this works out of the box, but if you are using XenServer type images, you will get unexpected results.
-Basically the image file will be written to the volume.
+With XenServer, this works out of the box with raw images, but if you are using XenServer type images, you will get unexpected results.
+Basically the image file will be written to the volume, without any conversion, because `qemu-img` recognise the targz file as `raw`.

+`dd` -ing a targz of vhd chains to a disk is hardly usable.

 We decided to eliminate this gap, and implement XenServer image to volume functionality.
 Having this feature will enable us to run boot from volume exercises as well.

 ## About XenServer Images